halon176/h-crypto-price-bot/README.md

 git clone https://github.com/halon176/h-crypto-price-bot.git
 ```

-3) Change into the directory where the bot's code is located, then install the required Python packages by running the
+3) Change into the directory where the bot's code is located, the install the dependencies using [Poetry](https://python-poetry.org/docs/#installation):
-   following commands:

 ```
 cd h-crypto-price-bot
-pip install -r requirements.txt
+poetry install
 ```

 4) Create a new Telegram bot by following the instructions in the Telegram Bot API